Chapter 1:

 “Yeah.”

 Man, thirty-two goddamn years.
 It’s been fourteen years since that thing; ain’t that a kick to the head?
 What is happing to the time… Well, can’t complain too much; spent most of those years boozing and smoking, wasting away in that little apartment.
 Weren’t too awful, all those years in stupors, mostly because I don’t remember a damn thing about them.
-All those years and I kept this fucking job… I don’t even know what we do here; it’s just my job five days a week.
+All those years and I was able to keep this fucking job… I don’t even know what we do here; it’s just my job five days a week.

-Fucking thirty-two years… Fuck me.
+Thirty-two years… Fuck me.

 “So what’s the plan, Steve?”